pradosh-arduino/Melon-Language/README.md

 here the wiki > https://github.com/pradosh-arduino/Melon-Language/wiki

+**NOTE:** It's recommmended to use VSCode terminal or windows terminal

 # What's new?
 - Changed All symbols to words
 - Changed the sytax of programming